agrawal-s/agrawal-s/README.md

 ### Hi there 👋

-I'm Shrikant Agrawal.
+I'm Shrikant Agrawal, your friendly neighbourhood Data Scientist.
 Recently graduated as a Masters in Data Science.
 I'm passionate about Deep Learning and Statistical methods for Data Science.
-I love science fiction and hope to invent a dream detector.
+I love science fiction and aspire to invent a dream detector.

-🔭 Currently I'm working on:
+🔭 Currently, I'm working on:

 1. <a href="https://github.com/agrawal-s/Deepfake_DCGAN/blob/main/DC_GAN_Readme.md" target="_blank" >Deep Fake</a>: Face genrator using DC-GAN.
 2. <a href="https://github.com/agrawal-s/Project_Luck" target="_blank" >Project Luck</a> : Simulation study to identify how lucky you have to be to get selected in an interview process.